Saahil12/Final_Project/README.md

 ## 10C implementations
   * #### Iterators, Generic Algorithms, and Lambda Functions:
+    I used the **std::for_each** algorithm to traverse a list with iterators and applied a lambda function to each element in the slots below:
-    used in move() slot in enemy.cpp to traverse through a List
+     * used in defend() slot in wall.cpp
-    used in move() slot in bullet.cpp to traverse through a List
+     * used in defend() slot in wall2.cpp

+    Unfortunately, the combination of Iterators, Generic Algorithms, and Lambda functions in the slots below caused the program to crash unexpectedly and unpredictably.
+Thus, I have commented that code out and used just **iterators** below:
-    used in move() slot in bullet_enemy2.cpp to traverse through a List
+     * used in move() slot in enemy.cpp to traverse through a List
-    used in defend() slot in wall.cpp to traverse through a List
+     * used in move() slot in bullet.cpp to traverse through a List
-    used in defend() slot in wall2.cpp to traverse through a List
+     * used in move() slot in bullet_enemy2.cpp to traverse through a List

 ## Journal
   Commit: Added a rect object to scene